PlagueEbola/Car-Sharing-Service-Project/README.md

 # Car-Sharing-Service-Project
 <img src="https://cdn.dribbble.com/users/508588/screenshots/14845034/media/18078f287ce75878d1858ab43d7607e2.jpg?compress=1&resize=400x300">
 Car Sharing
-This project is a simulation of car sharing where we can add, and delete cars, and users, and assign users to car and realized and login logic which doesn`t allow unregistered users to change or see some details.
+A simulation of car sharing where we can add and delete cars which can be assignedto a user.
+It features an authentication and authorization system to allow or deny access to different features to users with appropriate rights.
+And with the help of Stripe, payments are made easier.
+It also utilizes Telegram bots to send notifications to users.

 # Features